apurbapokharel/AI-algorithm-implementaion-via-Java/README.md

-Done as a project for my academic course of Machine Learning.
+Done as a project for my academic course on Machine Learning.

 This contains two folder: